-- 1) Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: are at the fire panel and reception has keys to reset the mag locks

-- Location of station: Main floor fire panel - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED. - 5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.
+- 1) Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: Insert key into mag lock panel and turn off and back on again. - Location of station: Front door vestibule beside fire panel - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED. - 5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.